joshuaboniface/rffmpeg/SETUP.md

    The important subdirectories for `rffmpeg`'s operation are:

-   * `transcodes/`: used to store on-the-fly transcoding files, and configurable separately in Jellyfin but with `rffmpeg` I recommend leaving it at the default location under the data path.
+   * `transcodes/`: Used to store on-the-fly transcoding files, and configurable separately in Jellyfin but with `rffmpeg` I recommend leaving it at the default location under the data path.
-   * `data/subtitles/`: used to store on-the-fly extracted subtitles so that they can be reused later.
+   * `data/subtitles/`: Used to store on-the-fly extracted subtitles so that they can be reused later.
+   * `cache/`: Used to store cached extracted data.
    * `.ssh/`: This doesn't exist yet but will after the next step.

+   **NOTE:** On Docker, these directories are different.
+The main data directory (our `jellyfin_data_path`) is `/config`, and the cache directory is separate at `/cache`.
+Both must be exported and mounted on targets for proper operation.

 1. Create an SSH keypair to use for `rffmpeg`'s login to the remote server.
 For ease of use with the following steps, use the Jellyfin service user (`jellyfin`) to create the keypair and store it under its home directory (the Jellyfin data path above).
 I use `rsa` here but you can substitute `ed25519` instead (avoid `dsa` and `ecdsa` for reasons I won't get into here).
 Once done, copy the public key to `authorized_keys` which will be used to authenticate the key later.